basnijholt/nijho.lt/content/post/truenas-remote-backups/index.md

 After exploring various options, we've found a secure and efficient solution using a hybrid VM setup that keeps us firmly in control of our data.
 Here's the high-level overview:

-1. Create a TrueNAS VM on a local hypervisor (e.g., Proxmox)
+1. Deploy a TrueNAS VM on a local hypervisor (e.g., Proxmox), running independently of your main TrueNAS system
 2. Set up an iSCSI target on your TrueNAS for backup storage
 3. Connect the iSCSI target as an additional disk to the VM and format it with ZFS
 4. Give your friend secure access to this VM